rodolfovictor/rockverse/backlog.md

 # Backlog

 PUT DATA IN VOXELIMAGE CREATE
+DEPRECATE from_array

 NOW MIGRATING TO ZARR 3
-   - Pin VoxelImage 3D
-   - Assert VoxelImage Numeric or boolean
    - SPEED UP VOXELIMAGE SAVE WHEN NOT RECHUNKING

-MIGRATE DUAL ENERGY TO ZARR 3
+   - MIGRATE DUAL ENERGY TO ZARR 3

 DEVELOP GENERAL HISTOGRAM

 DEVELOP CONFIG whith methods like dual energy standard materials

+DEPRECATE ASSERT drpdtype

+VOXELIMAGE EXPORT RAW COMPLEX IN REAL AND IMAGINARY

 ## Tasks to be completed